Emergency Boiler Works

 Temporary heating

-To ensure low-carbon options are at least considered, the updated Faculty Jurisdiction Rules (from July 2022) require an options appraisal and faculty permission for like-for-like boiler replacements.
 The PCC will need time to think about how the building is used, how it should be heated, and whether there is scope for reducing the building's carbon emissions.

-For further advice on this first stage in responding to a heating emergency, please see the following Church of England guidance (2023):
+For further advice on this first stage in responding to a heating emergency, please see the following Church of England guidance (2025):

 Interim faculty

-Following consideration of temporary heating options (above), the parish should seek consent for the implementation of a temporary or permanent solution under emergency conditions.
+Following consideration of temporary heating (above), the parish should seek consent for the implementation of a temporary or permanent solution under emergency conditions.

 An interim faculty allows works normally requiring a faculty to be undertaken without waiting for the full procedures of the Faculty Jurisdiction Rules to be applied.
 An interim faculty is usually only granted where there is insufficient time available for those processes to be followed.